ttangt/ExamSimulator/README.md

 ## Introduction

 We build an exam simulator GUI executable under a Java Maven project.
 This exam system serves as both server and client system.
-Java swing is used to design GUI layout.
+Java Swing is used to design GUI layout.
 The application contains sign-up page, exam page, and result page.
 The user informations stored in mongo database.
 The exam is only allow user to register with an email ONCE.

 ## Demonstration